tikalk/agentic-sdlc-12-factors/content/adaptive-quality-gates.md

 # VII.
-Quality Gates: Workflow-Appropriate Review Processes
+Adaptive Quality Gates: Review Appropriately for Each Workflow

 ## Statement

-Implement workflow-appropriate review processes for code quality assurance in both synchronous and asynchronous modes.
+Implement continuous **"Micro-Reviews"** for synchronous work and formal **"Macro-Reviews"** for all asynchronous, agent-generated code.

 ## Explanation